Poverty: Mental health

 A psychological study has been conducted by four scientists during inaugural Convention of Psychological Science.
 The results find that people who thrive with financial stability or fall under low socioeconomic status (SES) tend to perform worse cognitively due to external pressure imposed upon them.
 The research found that stressors such as low income, inadequate health care, discrimination, and exposure to criminal activities all contribute to mental disorders.
 This study also found that children exposed to poverty-stricken environments have slower cognitive thinking.
 It is seen that children perform better under the care of their parents and that children tend to adopt speaking language at a younger age.
 Since being in poverty from childhood is more harmful than it is for an adult, it is seen that children in poor households tend to fall behind in certain cognitive abilities compared to other average families.
 The World Health Organization highlights that social determinants such as income inequality, lack of access to quality education, unemployment, insecure housing, and exposure to violence are strongly associated with poor mental health outcomes.
 These structural factors contribute significantly to disparities in mental well-being across different populations.

 For a child to grow up emotionally healthy, children under three need "A strong, reliable primary caregiver who provides consistent and unconditional love, guidance, and support.
 Safe, predictable, stable environments.
 Ten to 20 hours each week of harmonious, reciprocal interactions.
 This process, known as attunement, is most crucial during the first 6–24 months of infants' lives and helps them develop a wider range of healthy emotions, including gratitude, forgiveness, and empathy.
 Enrichment through personalized, increasingly complex activities".

 In a 1996 survey, 67% of children from disadvantaged inner cities said they had witnessed a serious assault, and 33% reported witnessing a homicide.
 51% of fifth graders from New Orleans (median income for a household: $27,133) have been found to be victims of violence, compared to 32% in Washington, DC (mean income for a household: $40,127).
 Studies have shown that poverty changes the personalities of children who live in it.
 The Great Smoky Mountains Study was a ten-year study that was able to demonstrate this.
 During the study, about one-quarter of the families saw a dramatic and unexpected increase in income.
 The study showed that among these children, instances of behavioral and emotional disorders decreased, and conscientiousness and agreeableness increased.
+For adults, the adverse conditions associated with extreme poverty can result in psychological trauma, a condition referred to as post-traumatic poverty disorder (PTPD).
+PTPD describes the persistent fear experienced by individuals who have escaped poverty that they may return to impoverished conditions.